faameem/path-to-ai/quantitative-trading/README.md

 > *  Building Winning Algorithmic Trading System by Kevin J. Davey
 > * The Science of Algorithmic Trading and Portfolio Management by Robert Kissell
 > * A Workout in Computational Finance by Michael Aichinger, Andreas Binder
+> * Keeping Up with the Quants: Your Guide to Understanding and Using Analytics by Jinho Kim, Thomas H. Davenport

 ### PTQT - AI ###
 > * [datacamp python finance trading](https://www.datacamp.com/community/tutorials/finance-python-trading#gs.BP7ZxCQ)